pippim/pippim.github.io/programs/iothings.md

 the `/lib/systemd/system-sleep` directory contains the bash scripts:

-- `sound.sh` Enables sound for nVidia GeForce
+- `sound` Enables sound for nVidia GeForce
 GTX 970M HDMI output.
 On Linux there is a bug where there is no sound over HDMI channel.
 The program `nvhda` is called to enable sound.